The funeral in Malmö

 Why were they buried in Malmö and not closer to the crash site?

 As far as we know, all deceased Americans were buried in Malmö (in total 42 persons when the war ended).
-The American embassy had booked a number of graves already the year of 1943 that they wanted to use during the war.
+The American embassy had already 1943 booked a number of graves that they wanted to use during the war.

-40 of the graves were moved in 1948, either to war cemeteries in France/Luxembourg/Belgium or to a cemetery in the airman's home town.
-The families were informed that if they wanted to keep their sons/husbands in Malmö, then they had to arrange themselves for someone to manage and take responsibility for the graves; the American authorities would not manage the graves anymore.
+40 of the graves were moved in 1948, either to war cemeteries in France/Luxembourg/Belgium or to a cemetery in the victims home town.
+The families were informed that if they wanted to keep their sons/husbands in Malmö, then they had to arrange themselves for someone to manage and take responsibility for the graves; the American authorities would not support the graves anymore.
 There were several families that wanted to keep the graves in Malmö, but they were put under so much pressure from the American authorities that they finally agreed to move the graves.
 The American authorities made it sound difficult (and maybe even expensive) to have the graves managed on their own expense.

 Only the families of Campbell and Raglands didn't agree to move them in the end.
 Though, their graves have always been taken care of by the expense of cemetery management and the families have never had to pay anything for this.